Aamon-Magnusson/AamonDwm/readme.md

 My config is meant to be simple and functional.

-If you would like exactly what I use us my [Dot files](https://github.com/Aamon-Magnusson/Dotfiles)
+If you would like exactly what I use here are my [Dot files](https://github.com/Aamon-Magnusson/Dotfiles)

 ## Menu